-Now, if we consider the supply of parts by respective service providers, the service outlets owned by the OEMs receive hundred percent of their spare parts through the OEM organization as they are an integral part of the same.
-However, on the other hand, the authorized service outlets do not have any kinds of obligations for sourcing their parts through the OEM.
+Now, if we consider the supply of parts by respective service providers, the service outlets owned by the OEMs receive a hundred percent of their spare parts through the OEM organization as they are an integral part of the same.
+However, on the other hand, the authorized service outlets do not have any kind of obligation for sourcing their parts through the OEM.
 Instead, the service outlets that are authorized have the freedom of choosing where to source their supply of spare parts.

 ACG developed exclusive software for Automotive Industry:

 - Indian CV and Truck Market size in Volume (Volume) & Value (in USD)

 - Application wise Short, Medium and long term Demand Forecast